CCNA 200-301 exam prep Training Course

 - Create policies to control network traffic effectively.

-- Understand and implement overlay routing techniques.
+- Understand and implement overlay routing mechanisms.

 Format of the Course

-- Interactive lecture and discussion tailored for government audiences.
+- Interactive lecture and discussion sessions.

-- Lots of exercises and practical sessions.
+- Extensive exercises and practical activities.

-- Hands-on implementation in a live-lab environment designed to simulate real-world government scenarios.
+- Hands-on implementation in a live-lab environment.

 Course Customization Options

-- To request a customized training program for this course, tailored specifically for government needs, please contact us to arrange.
+- To request a customized training for this course, please contact us to arrange.

 Cisco Unified Communications Management v12.x Administration